WilliamQLiu/williamqliu.github.io/_posts/2015-04-02-python-basics.md

 ###<a id="tuples">Tuples</a>

 **Tuples** are like read-only lists because they are immutable (instead of mutable) and are enclosed with parentheses (instead of brackets).
-Tuples do care about order.
+Tuples do care about the order of when items were inserted.
+Tuples can also be sliced just like lists.

+So what's the big deal about tuples?
+Tuples are a fixed size so they don't have append or extend methods like lists.
+However, since Tuples are immutable, tuples are great for dictionary keys (since dict keys have to be immutable).

     temp = ('abcd', 786, 2.23, 'john', 70.2 )
     print temp  # ('abcd', 785, 2.23, 'john', 70.2)